VishalSelvarasu/Agri-Swarm-Sim/README.md

 - **Idle draw has a units error.** The standby term integrates against simulated seconds; observed draw is ~1.07 W against a documented 0.2 W. It reaches ~2.5 kJ on a long mission, which biases slower runs.
-- **`experiments/configs/base.yaml` is not yet a single source of truth.**
+- **Configuration lives in two places, and the file says which.**
+  `experiments/configs/base.yaml` holds what `run_batch.py` reads; everything
-  Some values there are read by `run_batch.py` and some are shadowed by launch arguments or node defaults.
-Until that is reconciled, the authoritative settings for any published run are the ones recorded in the `command` column of `results/*.csv`.
+  else — detector noise, energy constants, timeouts — lives in node parameter declarations and launch arguments, recorded under `node_defaults` in that file as documentation rather than as settings.
+Editing a `node_defaults` value changes nothing.
+The authoritative settings for any published run are in the `command` column of `results/*.csv`.
 - **Field bounds derive from weed extent rather than the lanes file**, in both the executor and the scorer, so a few legitimate edge detections are discarded and robots occasionally overshoot the headland margin chasing a